 Scheduling an Appointment

 We are currently accepting new patients and can schedule an initial evaluation today.
 Call 972-980-9911 to make an appointment that is convenient for you.
-To save time at the evaluation, download and complete necessary forms here.
+To save time at the evaluation, please download and complete necessary forms available on this page.

 For further information about fees go here.
 For office policies and procedures please check here.